fensta/annotationtool/README.md

 # annotationtool
 Annotation tool we used for labeling tweets for our paper "How do Annotators Label Short Texts?
-Toward Understanding the Temporal Dynamics of Tweet Labeling"
+Toward Understanding the Temporal Dynamics of Tweet Labeling": https://github.com/fensta/InfSci2017